HUNAGTZUEN/learngit/readme.txt

 try to add this row
 git tracks change of files
 modifed again
-my stupid boss still prefer svn
+my stupid boss still prefer svn creating a new branch is quick